exercism/python/docs/TRACEBACKS.md

 `ValueError` is a common exception.

-Following is an example of `ValueError` resulting from trying to assign two variables on the left from only one value on the right:
+The following is an example of `ValueError` resulting from trying to assign two variables on the left from only one value on the right:

 ```python
 >>> first, second = [1]